How to Use EU VAT Exports

-Easy Digital Downloads (Pro) includes a number of reports and export tools to make it easier for you to download the data necessary to submit your MOSS EU VAT returns.
-Before getting started, be sure that your site has the most up-to-date version of Easy Digital Downloads (Pro).
-If you need help getting started with Easy Digital Downloads and EU VAT, you can read our guide on how to set up EU VAT.
+Easy Digital Downloads (Pro) includes several reports and export tools to make it easier to download the data necessary to submit your MOSS EU VAT returns.
+Before getting started, be sure that your site has the updated version of EDD Pro.
+For help getting started, read our guide on how to set up EU VAT.

-Note: The information in this article is not tax advice and is provided in order to help understand the tools available with Easy Digital Downloads to aid in your MOSS VAT return submissions.
-All information should be verified with a tax professional for accuracy for your business.
+Note: The information in this article is not tax advice.
+It’s provided to help understand the tools available with Easy Digital Downloads to aid in your MOSS VAT return submissions.
+All information should be verified with a tax professional.

-• EU VAT Summary Export – This is the easiest option, and is best for when your store’s main currency is the same currency that you have set in the MOSS VAT return.
+- EU VAT Summary Export.
+This is the easiest option.
+It’s best when your store’s main currency is the same currency that you have set in the MOSS VAT return.

-• Third-Party Accounting Systems – If you are using a system like Xero, Sage, or QuickBooks, and have added the VAT collected from each country, use this method.
+- Third-Party Accounting Systems.
+Best if you’re using a system like Xero or QuickBooks and have added the VAT collected from each country.

-• EDD Orders Export – If your store’s main currency is different from the currency used in the MOSS VAT return, and you aren’t using a 3rd party system, use this method.
+- EDD Orders Export.
+Best if your store’s main currency differs from the currency used in the MOSS VAT return and you aren’t using a 3rd party system.

 Easy Digital Downloads (Pro) provides a report that will summarize all VAT collected.
-This export will be provided in the same format that you will need when uploading/inserting in to your MOSS tax return, making it quick and easy for you to file your returns.
+The export will be provided in the same format that you will need when uploading/inserting into your MOSS tax return.
+This makes it quick and easy for you to file your returns.

 What does this report contain?